Konloch/Jaxon/README.md

 + `Console` - Cross-platform template for printing to console.
     + **Note** This template contains the latest in-development runtime library.
     + This version is considered the most 'cutting edge' and will contain the most complete runtime library.
-    + The graphical template is currently paused until the runtime has been ironed out more.
 + `Graphical` - Cross-platform template for windowed graphical applications.
     + This contains an early proof of concept for shared windowing between Linux and Windows.
-    + The runtime is outdated and won't be updated until we support windowing on the runtime officially.
+    + The runtime is outdated and is planned to be updated with a windowing API.
 + `Barebones` - Cross-platform minified template for printing to console.
     + This is added if you want to roll your own runtime library.
     + This lacks the entire Runtime and only contains the bare template to compile.